 HOW IS THIS COURSE DIFFERENT from other online courses in novel writing?

-In PLOTTING THE NOVEL, we focus on the nuts and bolts of novel plot.
+In PLOTTING THE NOVEL: How to Plot a Novel That Sells, we focus on the nuts and bolts of novel plot.
 You'll walk away with solid, practical information on how to create your story arc, how to write your first chapter, how (and when) to introduce plot twists, how to construct a subplot, and where exactly the climax fits into the novel.

 Course Structure: Each week, you'll receive instructional videos, a written lecture, and an assignment.
 You can access the materials at any time once they go live, so if you're away for a week, you'll be able to catch up.
 I'll send out weekly emails to help keep you on track.